naugtur/trust-graph/README.md

 - assertions found are weighted with the trust from the trust graph and their dispute/endorse claims totalled into a score.

 At this point the tool can either skip showing vulnerabilities that were disputed by the user's trust graph or provide context of the disputes and endorsements in the community.

+# What's missing

+- means to aggregate assertions across the graph nodes to avoid fetching them individually after computing the local graph.
+It's the only limitation I find impactful and would like to solve with some checksum or signatures.
+See "Integrity" section above.
+- weights to represent how much you trust the peers listed
+- a way to assert opinions about other humans (not what I want to encourage, but could be added)
+  - a dispute claim with subject containing only the `assertion.issuer` field could be considered a negative opinion about all assertions by an issuer if that's needed for countering bad actors.
+  It's currently not allowed by the schema